-If you saw me walking along the sidewalk, or perhaps, into a store or restaurant, or even getting in and out of my car, you would likely not think twice or consider that there may be anything wrong with me.
-It's deceiving.
-My outward appearance does not reveal anything about what is going on underneath.
+If you saw me walking along the sidewalk, or perhaps, into a store or restaurant, or even getting in and out of my car, you would likely not think twice or consider that there may be anything wrong with me...

-...I would be another passer-by, a stranger going about his day, as you would be, with nothing uniquely apparent or different about me that would cause you to question or even assume that I may not be well.
+...I would be another passer-by, a stranger going about his day, as you would be, with nothing visually apparent about me that would indicate that I may not be well.
 Other than a few signs indicating that I have reached middle age and some hollow dark circles under my eyes, I look pretty good for a 51-year-old man.
 I'm often told that I "look good" or "look young," and people are often quite surprised to hear that I have a 22-year-old son!
 I'm 5'11", I have not gone gray, I still have all my hair, and I usually smile whenever I meet people.
 I look healthy enough.
 I seem like I could get up in the morning, hold down a job, take care of my kids, maybe play a few sports, manage the responsibilities of owning a home and caring for the property; you know, the kind of stuff that most people can do.

 If I was a used car sitting on a car lot, I could imagine someone looking at me and saying, "Hey!
 This one looks in pretty good shape; what do you say we take it for a test drive!"
 But as we all know, "appearances can be deceiving."
 So don't let that shiny coat of paint fool you.
 Before you put the key in the ignition, let's peek under the hood, shall we?
+Below is My Story.

 Living with visible and invisible diseases